scrapy/scrapy/docs/topics/commands.rst

     (200, 'http://example.com/')

     # you can disable this with --no-redirect
+    # (only for the URL passed as command line argument)
     $ scrapy shell --no-redirect --nolog http://httpbin.org/redirect-to?url=http%3A%2F%2Fexample.com%2F -c '(response.status, response.url)'
     (302, 'http://httpbin.org/redirect-to?url=http%3A%2F%2Fexample.com%2F')